akbari4yaseen/qr-code-generator/README.md

 # QR Code Generator

 > QR Code Generator generates QR Code from inserted URL.
-Then you can export and save the generated
+Then you can export and save the generated QR Code as image.

 Screenshot